-Enjoy your smile again with a functioning smile that’s expertly produced with an implant, crown, or bridge procedure.
+Enjoy your smile again with a functioning smile that’s expertly produced with a crown or bridge procedure.

 Dr. Ellison uses the latest technology to collect all the data necessary to help plan your restorative case.
 Digital x-rays, 3D mapping, models, and photographs prove valuable to bring all components of your case together.